 With such a range of sizes, it is unlikely that most RV owners would need a custom mattress.
 The exception is non-rectangular shapes or mattresses that require a rounded edge or a cut corner.
 These are usually custom ordered.

 Types of RV Mattresses

 There are many different types of RV mattresses available.
 Since there are advantages and disadvantages of each, you will need to determine your priorities in order to decide which mattress will best suit your RV bed.

 - Advantages: Memory foam mattresses are comfortable for most people due to even weight distribution relieve pressure points, common and easy to find.

 - Disadvantages: Can be a costly alternative.
 The synthetic materials do not breathe well and many people find them very warm.
 These materials also use harsh chemicals and are not eco-friendly.

 - Consider: Density ranges from 2.5 – 5.3 lbs per cubic foot.
 Higher density foam is more durable but doesn’t breathe well.
 Mid-range is recommended.
 Soy-based mattresses are available and are more eco-friendly.
 Look for a removable cover that can be washed.

-- Advantages: Inexpensive choice, fewer manufacturer defects, can withstand more body weight.
+- Advantages: are an inexpensive choice, have fewer manufacturer defects, can withstand more bodyweight.

 - Disadvantages: Can develop ruts and impressions, especially lower density foam.
 Often 100% petroleum based, which is not eco-friendly.
 They take time to fully expand once in place and can go through a period of “off-gassing” when first opened.